Our story (so far)

 People-powered media

-A Leeds hyperlocal lunch followed with other publishers and Talk About Local – read about it here – and on a sultry summer’s night on 1 July we held a public meeting at Bramley Lawn community centre to stimulate wider interest in our fledgling website.
+A Leeds lunch followed with other publishers and Talk About Local and on a sultry summer’s night on 1 July we held a public meeting at Bramley Lawn Social Centre to stimulate wider interest in our fledgling website.

-We heard from Gael at Creative Calverley, a group which aims to bring people together to have fun and build a stronger sense of “community”, and from a man who was running an event for charity.
+We also heard from Gael at Creative Calverley, a group which aimed to bring people together to have fun and build a stronger sense of “community”, and from a man who was running an event for charity.

 People signed up as contributors, came up with story ideas and proposals for regular columns, signed up for free community reporter training courses and expressed an interest in being part of a steering committee to help develop our project.
 It was an incredibly inspiring evening, with so much energy and positivity in the room!